nervos-community/awesome-nervos/lets-meetup.md

 ## **Marketing & Promotion Guide**

 As soon as you have a chosen venue and secured date, make sure to register and promote the meetup as soon as possible so that others will be aware of it.
-Share the newly created meetup with your network as well as the MakerDAO Community.
+Share the newly created meetup with your network as well as the Nervos Community.

 There are several scheduling resources to choose from: